lzell/AIProxySwift/README.md

 Modify your macOS project settings by tapping on your project in the Xcode project tree, then select `Signing & Capabilities` and enable `Outgoing Connections (client)`

+## FAQ

+### What is the `AIPROXY_DEVICE_CHECK_BYPASS` constant?

+AIProxy uses Apple's [DeviceCheck](https://developer.apple.com/documentation/devicecheck) to ensure that requests received by the backend originated from your app on a legitimate Apple device.
+However, the iOS simulator cannot produce DeviceCheck tokens.
+Rather than requiring you to constantly build and run on device during development, AIProxy provides a way to skip the DeviceCheck integrity check.
+The token is intended for use by developers only.
+If an attacker gets the token, they can make requests to your AIProxy project without including a DeviceCheck token, and thus remove one level of protection.

+### What is the `aiproxyPartialKey` constant?

+This constant is intended to be **included** in the distributed version of your app.
+As the name implies, it is a partial representation of your OpenAI key.
+Specifically, it is one half of an encrypted version of your key.
+The other half resides on AIProxy's backend.
+As your app makes requests to AIProxy, the two encrypted parts are paired, decrypted, and used to fulfill the request to OpenAI.

 ## Community contributions